 RB: Not really.
 Surprisingly, I did not get seasick on those.
-But probably because I was out to see many days before the actual storm came, so I got used to just how the boat road and spin out on the water.
+But probably because I was out to sea many days before the actual storm came, so I got used to just how the boat rode and just being out on the water.

-SW: So tell us about some of your NEAFC Northeast Fishery Observer program trips.
+SW: Tell us about some of your NEFO, Northeast Fishery Observer program, trips.
 What's your favorite trip?
-Do you have a gear type?
+Favorite gear type?

-RB: My favorite gear type and trips to do I would have to say the red crab trips nowadays.
-I do a lot of red crab trips, I like the length of the trip that they are.
-The boats are good sized boats and nice, the guys are great to work with that are on those boats.
+RB: My favorite gear type and trips to do I would have to say are the red crab trips nowadays.
+I do a lot of red crab trips.
+I like the length of the trip that they are.
+The boats are good sized boats and nice.
+The guys are great to work with that are on those boats.